IDAES/idaes-pse/docs/source/dmf/index.rst

 Reference
 ---------
-See the :ref:`idaes.dmf package` documentation that is generated automatically from the source code.
+See the :mod:`DMF package <idaes.dmf>` documentation that is generated automatically from the source code.